Shake every time

 Suspensions separate as they sit.
 A good shake before each dose keeps every mL the same strength.

-These instructions are for medications the pharmacy prepares as a liquid suspension — usually because a child, an adult with swallowing difficulty, or someone with a feeding tube needs a medication that is only manufactured as a tablet or capsule.
+These instructions are for medications the pharmacy prepares as a liquid suspension — usually because a child, an adult with swallowing difficulty, or someone with a feeding tube needs a medication that is usually manufactured as a tablet or capsule.
 Available by prescription only.

 Suspensions separate as they sit.
 A good shake before each dose keeps every mL the same strength.